epic-open-source/seismometer/docs/integration_guide/index.rst

 .. _Setup and Support Guide: https://galaxy.epic.com/Redirect.aspx?DocumentID=100277113

 You might also be interested in using ``seismometer`` with other open source tools that assess complementary facets of AI systems deployed in specific settings.
-The follow table provides a list of such tools and links to relevant code/documentation.
+The following table provides a list of such tools and links to relevant code/documentation.

 +----------------------------+----------------------------------------------------------+---------------------------------------------+